hpi-swa-teaching/live-programming-systems/projects/jshell/analysisPlan_jshell.md

 -  The Read-Eval-Print Loop implemented in the JShell iterates over the user input and interprets it "as soon as" statements/commands are entered.
 The evaluation thread gives feedback based on messages or exceptions that are printed onto the command line.

 2. Source code replacement at run-time.
 Limited to method-bodies.
- - Hot Swapping allows JShell to update method bodies at run-time by replacing their Java byte-code.
+ - Hot swapping allows JShell to update method bodies at run-time by replacing their Java byte-code.
 It allows for incremental and therefore quick changes to the executable form and preserves the current context of a change (@Rein2016HLL).
 As a result, we are able to manipulate the runtime state of an application by a redefinition of method bodies.
 If a method was updated successfully or if errors occur using Hot Swapping, JShell again prints out messages and appropriate exceptions.

 > - If applicable: How is the emergence phase shortened?

-The emergence phase highly depends on the implemented applications and their use.
-Therefore, the implementation defines the emergence phase for state evaluation or code replacement.
-Thus, only developers are able to shorten this phase by considering carefully how they use the JShell or how they implement their applications in order to maintain liveness.
+There is no build-in mechanism to shorten the emergence phase.
+Due to the fact, that it highly depends on the implemented applications and their use the implementation defines the emergence phase for state evaluation or code replacement.
+Thus, developers are requested to shorten this phase by considering carefully how they use the JShell or how they implement their applications in order to maintain liveness.

 > - Granularity: For example: Elm can only rerun the complete application